fadden/6502bench/README.md

 Anniversary Update (1607), or Win11.
 (One user who had trouble with the 4.7.2 installer was able to get the 4.6.2 installer to work.)

-SourceGen does not currently run on Linux or Mac OS.
-This may be changing with the development of [wine-mono](https://github.com/madewokherd/wine-mono).
+SourceGen does not run natively on Linux or Mac OS.
+It is reported to work with recent versions (v9+) of the [Wine emulation layer](https://winehq.org/).

 (SourceGen versions 1.0 and 1.1 used the WinForms API, which has been implemented for [Mono](https://www.mono-project.com/), but after